nv-morpheus/Morpheus/examples/nlp_si_detection/README.md

    filter \
    `# 8th Stage: Convert from objects back into strings` \
    serialize --exclude '^_ts_' \
+   `# 9th Stage: A second Monitor stage to monitor the back-half of the pipeline` \
+   monitor --description "Serialize Rate" --smoothing=0.001 \
-   `# 9th Stage: Write out the JSON lines to the detections.jsonlines file` \
+   `# 10th Stage: Write out the JSON lines to the detections.jsonlines file` \
    to-file --filename=detections.jsonlines --overwrite
 ```